What is Eczema?

 - If using soap to wash your hands, rinse off thoroughly.

-- Wear protective clothing and gloves when using detergents and cleaning chemicals.
+- Wear protective clothing and gloves when handling detergents and cleaning chemicals.

-Both an individuals genotype and their environment contributes to their risk of developing eczema, its severity and the response to treatment.
-If an allergy is identified as contributing to exacerbations of eczema then removal of the allergen from the affected patient's environment can result in improvement of eczema.
-Immunotherapy desensitisation treatment to house dust mite or pollen allergies can also help improve eczema in people who suffer from these allergies.
+Both an individuals genetics and their environment contributes to their risk of developing eczema, its severity and the response to treatment.
+If an allergy is identified as contributing to exacerbations of eczema then removal of the allergen from the affected patient's environment will result in improved eczema control.
+Immunotherapy desensitisation treatment is available for those who suffer from either house dust mite or pollen allergies.

 Environmental conditions can have a big impact on eczema.

 - The cold and damp conditions we experience in Ireland during winter may cause eczema to become more resistant to treatment.
-Dehumidifiers may be beneficial for asthma but low environmental humidity can further exacerbate dry skin.
+Dehumidifiers may be beneficial for asthma but can further exacerbate dry skin.

 - During the summer months eczema often improves.
-This is caused by the departure of the colder weather and the increased exposure to UV light has benefical effects in moderation.
+This is caused by the departure of the colder weather and the increased exposure to UV light which has beneficial effects in moderation.
 Sunburn should always be avoided.

-- In a small number of eczema patients sunlight can make their eczema worse.
+- In a small number of eczema patients sunlight will worsen their eczema.
 This is called photosensitive eczema.